The 2020 Treehouse 5k and 10k and Family Bunny Run are at 10am on Sunday 29th March.

 Runners are required to write details of any medical conditions on the reverse of their race number.
 You will have told us about any pre-existing medical conditions when you registered and asked to confirm that to their knowledge they are medically fit to take part, but if you have any new conditions please let us know.

 All major road crossings will be stewarded by stewards equipped with Hi Viz clothing.
-All road remain open to vehicles.
+All road remain open to vehicles, so runners should take care when running on or crossing roads.

 Medical facilities will be on site, provided by Alpha Care shall be onsite and available to support anyone during the event.